-Over-the-counter whitening commonly refers to strips with a thin layer of gel on one side that you place across each row of teeth and leave in for a period of time.
+OTC whitening commonly refers to strips with a thin layer of gel on one side that you place across each row of teeth and leave in for a period of time.
 Usually sold in two-week packages, the system is generally more effective than long-term whitening toothpaste.
 Insurance will not apply in this situation either.

 These bleaching treatments are not recommended for everyone.
 Some common issues:

-There is a very slim chance of convincing your insurance company that whitening your teeth is necessary and not merely cosmetic.
+There is a very slim chance of convincing your dental insurance company that whitening your teeth is necessary and not merely cosmetic.
 While most dental insurance companies do not cover cosmetic work, an affordable dental plan might.